Working With Files and Directories

 Here, for example, we can find PDB files that contain iron atoms

-by looking for the string ‘FE’ in all the .pdb
+by looking for the string ‘FE’ in all the .pdb files above the current directory:

 $ grep "FE" $(find .. -name "*.pdb")